 The Holy Spirit is usually the most vague element of the trinity, and thus the most difficult to teach and understand.
 Yet its role is an important one, and this is integral to our role as believers, too.
 This lesson explores the significance of Jesus promising the Holy Spirit, and explains how it acts in our lives today.

-Lesson focus: Jesus promised the Holy Spirit, and it provides us comfort and hope.
+Lesson focus: Jesus promised the Father would send the Holy Spirit, and it provides us comfort and hope.
+This is an example of how the Trinity works.
 The Holy Spirit works through us, as well, to serve others and tell about Christ.

 Lesson Opening: Surprise!
 Where does it go??
 Start with an activity to illustrate how the Holy Spirit can be somewhat unpredictable at times.
 Provide each child with a balloon, and have them blow air into it and release it.
 Ask students to aim for a particular target.
 It isn’t easy to control where the balloon lands!
 Mention that in some ways the Holy Spirit is like this…we can’t always predict or control how it works.
 Sometimes (like the wind or balloon air) it is difficult to even understand.
 But this part of the Godhood is vital to our work as Christians.
 What does that mean?
 Let’s take a look…